Author: Jaye Kelly-Johnston

 Defining teletherapy and telehealth addiction recovery

 Teletherapy substance use disorders refers to assessment, counseling, psychotherapy, medication management, and recovery supports delivered remotely via technology.
-Terms you may see include telehealth addiction recovery, virtual substance use counseling, online therapy for addiction support, and online treatment for substance abuse.
-All describe clinical and peer-delivered services that use digital channels (video, phone, text, or asynchronous messaging) to support people with problematic alcohol, opioid, stimulant, or other substance use.
+Terms you may see include telehealth addiction recovery.
+You might also face virtual substance use counseling.
+Online therapy for addiction support is another term.
+Additionally, there is online treatment for substance abuse.
+All describe clinical and peer-delivered services.
+These use digital channels like video, phone, text, or asynchronous messaging.
+They support people with problematic alcohol, opioid, stimulant, or other substance use.

-These services can be part of formal programs (licensed clinicians delivering evidence-based care remotely), informal peer supports (recovery coaches via messaging apps), or hybrid models that blend remote and in-person care.
+These services can be part of formal programs.
+Licensed clinicians deliver evidence-based care remotely.
+They can include informal peer supports.
+Recovery coaches communicate via messaging apps.
+They may also involve hybrid models.
+These models blend remote and in-person care.
 The overarching goal is the same: extend access, improve retention, and deliver clinically appropriate interventions in a flexible way.

 Modalities: video, phone, text, and asynchronous platforms